 These three reports will keep your finger on your financial pulse, but because you’re only reviewing these four times a year, you should have plenty of free time to enjoy your new money.

-Having sudden money can open a lot of doors and provide fantastic opportunities.
-There’s nothing wrong with enjoying your sudden money.
+Receiving money suddenly can open a lot of doors and provide fantastic opportunities.
+There’s nothing wrong with enjoying your windfall.
 Now might be a good time to let those who are less fortunate also share in your success.
 The emotional benefits can be priceless, and you might even get a nice tax break.
 Just make sure you talk to your CPA and investment advisor to make sure it is in line with your overall plan and that you are maximizing all possible tax benefits.

-Whatever the source of the sudden money, it’s yours now.
+Whatever the source of the sudden wealth, it’s yours now.
 Relax, take a deep breath, and follow these six steps to ensure you are making the best financial decisions you can.